I just wanted to get to the Valley.

 Sang’s conversational English wasn’t great.
 My Korean is nonexistent.
 But together, we found the words to connect life’s dots as we inched our way toward the Valley.

 I’m always curious how people land in America.
-What they think of our country, especially from those who have lived what’s likely half their lives outside America.
+What they think of this country, especially from those who have lived what’s likely half their lives outside America.
 Sang explained to me how he’d found a career in tax preparation and built a good life for himself and his family.

 So what was this guy doing driving for Lyft?